alan-turing-institute/data-training-for-bioscience/README.md

 ## Phase 2: Masterclasses in Data Science and AI for senior researcher

-Introduction to Data Science abd AI for senior researchers, group leaders, late PhD/Postdocs and mid- to late-career biomedical scientists.
+Introduction to Data Science and AI for senior researchers, group leaders, late PhD/Postdocs and mid- to late-career biomedical scientists.
 Materials developed through this project will enable a foundational understanding of AI and data science in the context of biosciences.
 Furthermore, researchers will receive training for managing, supervising and facilitating open and reproducible research for the wider biology community.
 Funded by the AI for Science and Government Research programme, this project ran from October 2021 to March 2022.